Bay State Education Staff

 Alan is a graduate of Colby College and earned his Master's in Counseling Psychology at Lesley University.
 A former School Guidance Counselor at Newton South High School and Head of School Counseling at Massachusetts International Academy, Alan has extensive experience and knowledge in the college application process.
 He approaches college advising with an empathic and personal understanding of how complicated and anxiety-provoking this process is for first-generation American college students.

 Alan is licensed and certified in school counseling (grades 5-12) by the Massachusetts Department of Elementary and Secondary Education (DESE).
-He is also a member of the National Association for College Admission Counseling (NACAC), International Consultants for Education and Fairs (ICEF), Independent Education Consultants Association (IECA), Massachusetts School Counseling Association (MASCA), and the Greater Boston School Counseling Association (GBSCA).
+He is a member of the National Association for College Admission Counseling (NACAC), International Consultants for Education and Fairs (ICEF), Independent Education Consultants Association (IECA), Massachusetts School Counseling Association (MASCA), and the Greater Boston School Counseling Association (GBSCA).

 Rena Mirkin, M.A., M.Ed.